conversence/idealoom/doc/testing.rst

 Gulp
 ----
-Assembl's front-end tests are divided into multiples files in the ``js/app/tests`` directory.
+IdeaLoom's front-end tests are divided into multiples files in the ``js/app/tests`` directory.
 However, they are served to a single file.
 This is thanks to a the gulp process ``build:test`` which is used to bundle the tests.
 This means that Browserify_ can be used in the testing process as well.